kennbroorg/iKy/CONTRIBUTING.md

 ## Main Branch
 <br>
 The idea is that the main branch is iKy.
-All branches converge in iKy branch.
+All branches converge in iKy branch. <br>
 The previous version (Frontend in AngularJS) is in iKy-v1 branch and we left master branch there too.

 ## Branch names